Get Help Today(877) 648-4288

 Young Women And Alcohol Abuse

 College drinking in both genders tends to be high, but especially amongst female students.
 The stress of college life, the pressures to party, and wanting to fit in can lead women to binge drink.
 Another tragically common cause is the connection between alcohol and sexual assault in college.
-Women who self-medicate to ease traumatic life events before or after college such as sexual abuse often have increased alcohol abuse.
+Women who self-medicate to ease traumatic life events before or after college such as sexual abuse often have an increased risk for alcoholism.

 However, women between ages 25 to 34, see the highest modern rates of alcohol abuse.
-Reasons for increased drinking in these ages include career pressures, workforce demands, and transitioning from college to the “real world.”
-College drinking in both genders tends to be high, especially in female students.
+Reasons for increased drinking in these ages include career pressures, workforce demands, and transitioning from college to the “real world”.

 Anxiety, Women, And Alcohol Abuse

 Currently, anxiety is a global condition plaguing many.
 264 million people currently suffer symptoms of generalized anxiety disorder.
-The link between substance use disorder and anxiety is a timeless combination, and women are no exception.
-Women are twice as likely than men to have an anxiety disorder, which is partially responsible for the high rates of alcohol abuse in female populations.
+Women are no exception to the link between substance use disorders (SUD) and anxiety.
+Because women are twice as likely than men to have an anxiety disorder, the high rates of alcohol abuse in female populations is higher.

-Women are more likely to endure chronic pain than men and feel unique gender-based social pressure that contribute to feelings of anxiety.
-Women with anxiety have a higher risk of alcohol abuse as many with anxiety abuse alcohol to “take the edge off”.
-The same connection is found between alcohol and depression, with women self-medicating with alcohol.
+Women also tend to endure chronic pain more often than men and feel unique gender-based social pressures that can contribute to feelings of anxiety.
+Females with anxiety have a higher risk of alcohol abuse as many use abuse alcohol to “take the edge off”.
+The same connection is found between alcohol and depression with the same results of women self-medicating with alcohol.

 Pregnant Women And Alcohol Abuse